 How to cite this article:

 Bazezew Marshet.
 Prevalence of bovine tuberculosis in and around Ambagiorgies town smallholder dairy farms and assessment of farm owner’s awareness about the disease, North Gondar, Ethiopia.
+International Journal of Veterinary Sciences and Animal Husbandry.
 2018; 3(4): 37-43.